-The bereavement poems or grief poems below are all absolutely suitable for funeral readings.
+The bereavement poems or grief poems below are all suitable for funeral readings.

 They represent diverse points of view and feelings about that inescapable event we all meet in varying forms through out our lives.
-Sometimes it's friends.
+Sometimes it's a death of a friend.
 Sometimes it's family, and sometimes it's swift, or slow ...
 Like life, death has many faces.
 These poems reflect that.

 If you decide to use a poem in a eulogy or as a funeral reading please